5 Major Misconceptions About Hijabi Women

 Hijabs Mean No Style Options

 We take this one personally.
 Some believe the misconception that wearing a hijab means style is off the table, which simply isn’t true.
-Veiling dictates that women should dress modestly, and cover all of that which is not apparent.
-This leaves plenty room for style.
-All clothing styles are on the table, as long as they appeal to modesty.
+Veiling dictates that women should dress modestly and cover all of that which is not apparent.
+This leaves plenty of room for style.
+All clothing styles are on the table as long as they appeal to modesty.
 Hijabis can do formalwear like dresses and blazers.
 They can do streetwear like hoodies, jeans, and cargo pants.
 Unusual and fun style options like overalls and jumpsuits.
-Hijabs are an extra style option–a great accessory to add flare and colour to an outfit.
+Hijabs are an extra style option–a great accessory to add flare and color to an outfit.

 Veiled Women Have No Voice

 One major stereotype about veiled women is that they are “voiceless,” that they don’t participate in society, and aren’t allowed to achieve great things.
 Today and throughout history, hijabi women have achieved amazing feats.
-Especially in our modern world, this stereotype has begun to fall away, as hijab wearing women make history.
-Rep. Ilhan Omar became America’s first hijabi congresswoman, Ibtihaj Mohammad was the first hijabi Olympic Gold Medalist, and Stephanie Kurlow is the world’s first hijabi professional ballerina.
+Especially in our modern world, this stereotype has begun to fall away as hijab-wearing women make history.
+Rep. Ilhan Omar became America’s first hijabi congresswoman, Ibtihaj Mohammad was the first hijabi Olympic Gold Medalist, and Stephanie Kurlow was the world’s first hijabi professional ballerina.
 As always, hijabi women are pushing boundaries, making history, and achieving great things in modern society.

 All Practising Muslims Wear Hijab